ha5ha6/judy_blog/_posts/2019-11-11-selected-paper-corl.markdown

 (6) shows it is possible to improve the model by exploiting only joint position measures without the need of any joint torque data
 (7) therefore, can obtain a reliable estimate of dynamic uncertainties

+### Curious iLQR: Resolving Uncertainty in Model-based RL

+- MBRL framework with curious iLQR <- proposed method
+MBRL combines Bayesian modeling of the system dynamics with iLQR, an iterative LQR approach that considers model uncertainty
+during trajectory optimization the curious iLQR attempts to minimize both the task-dependent cost and the uncertainty in the dynamics models

+- Motivation: Model-based promise and challenge
+(+) sample-efficiency
+(-) the learned model generalizes beyond the specific tasks used to learn it
+-> the curiosity/exploration can help

+- Curiosity definition
+motivation to resolve uncertainty in the env

 - MPC refs in robotics:
 [1] K. Alexis, C. Papachristos, G. Nikolakopoulos, and A. Tzes.
 Model predictive quadrotor in- door position control.
 In 2011 19th Mediterranean Conference on Control Automation (MED), pages 1247–1252, June 2011. doi:10.1109/MED.2011.5983144.
 [2] F.Farshidian,E.Jelavic,A.Satapathy,M.Giftthaler,andJ.Buchli.Real-timemotionplanning of legged robots: A model predictive control approach.
 In Humanoids, pages 577–584, 2017. doi:10.1109/HUMANOIDS.2017.8246930.